NCPMA 2019 Fall Conference Workshops2019 NCPMA Fall Conference will be held October 1-4, 2019 at Embassy Suites RTP Cary, NC

 The Annual Banquet (held Thursday evening at 7 pm) is a formal business dress event.

 The President’s Reception is Wednesday night.
 This is a causal gathering to meet your executive board and fellow mappers.
-The poster session will be different this year.
-All poster submissions will be digital and be displayed at the registration desk during the normal conference hours.
+The poster session will be from 5:30 to 6:30pm in the hotel atrium.
+Winners will be announced Friday morning at 8:30am.

 Fall Conference Presentations